ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

     we are being asked to find the probabilities of measuring its eigenvalues given some state.<br>
     In practice though we will see the eigenvectors appearing with a certain frequency.
-So we will calculated the probability from those frequencies and associated the probability of each eigenvector to the corresponding eigenvalue.
+So we will calculate the probability from those frequencies.
 </div>
 </div>